gloveboxes/Azure-Sphere-Learning-Path/README.md

 Learn more about [Azure Sphere](https://azure.microsoft.com/en-au/services/azure-sphere/).

-Comprehensive IoT security solution – including hardware, OS and cloud components – to actively protect your devices, your business and your customers.
+Comprehensive IoT security solution – including hardware, OS and cloud components – to actively protect your devices, your business, and your customers.

 ---